Arazaghzadegan/SOC-Tier1-Notes/README.md

 A structured knowledge base for **Security Operations Center (SOC) Tier 1 analysts**.
 This repository contains practical notes, playbooks, and quick references to help analysts efficiently monitor, triage, and escalate security events.
+Feel Free To Participate In This Project And Share Youre Knowledge With Others.🙂
 ---

 ## 📌 Purpose